 Data extraction

+Patients who met the inclusion criteria had blood samples taken for serum cortisol and plasma ACTH between 08:00 and 09:00 on the day of enrolment.
 Demographic and clinical data were obtained from history and physical examination.
 Records of routine biochemistry, haematology and microbiology were extracted from the National Health Laboratory Service (NHLS) repository.
-Patients who met the inclusion criteria had blood samples taken for serum cortisol and plasma ACTH between 08:00 and 09:00 on the day of enrolment.
 Where the random serum cortisol was less than 500 nmol/L, a short 250 µg intravenous tetracosactide stimulation test was performed, usually on the following day.

 Biochemical measures of plasma ACTH and serum cortisol